-Nine Canyon Road: Nine Canyon Road (also called 9 Canyon Road) consists of a paved road that extends for approximately 9 miles from its intersection with Highway 297 near Finley to the north, to near its intersection with Coffin Road to the south.

-Nine Canyon Road was previously recorded in 2012 in its entirety (Schroeder 2012a, as cited by HRA 2020a).
+- Nine Canyon Road: Nine Canyon Road (also called 9 Canyon Road) consists of a paved road that extends for approximately 9 miles from its intersection with Highway 297 near Finley to the north, to near its intersection with Coffin Road to the south. - Nine Canyon Road was previously recorded in 2012 in its entirety (Schroeder 2012a, as cited by HRA 2021a).
 According to records in WISAARD, the Federal Highway Administration and DAHP determined in 2014 that the resource is not eligible for listing in the NRHP.
 The portions of the road that are located within the survey corridor of the Project are similar to the previously recorded portions, as these portions retain a similar level of integrity and significance.
 HRA concurs with the previous determination that Nine Canyon Road is not eligible for listing in the NRHP.
 Additionally, the road would not be directly impacted by the Project.
-As the resource's 2014 eligibility determination was made within the past 10 years and is current, HRA did not re-record the resource (DAHP Property No. 667765) in WISAARD, although updated photographs have been

-• 147407 E. Beck Road (3152-S4): One building was identified on the edge of the survey corridor east of Johnson Butte and south of the Beck Road and consists of a double-wide manufactured house.
-It is recommended that the residence at 147407 E. Beck Road is not eligible for individual listing in the NRHP as it does not meet any NRHP criteria.
-Additionally, there would be no direct impact to the structure as part of the Project.
+As the resource's 2014 eligibility determination was made within the past 10 years and is current, HRA did not re-record the resource (DAHP Property No. 667765) in WISAARD, although updated photographs have been provided per DAHP standards. - 147407 E. Beck Road (3152-S4): One building was identified on the edge of the survey corridor east of Johnson Butte and south of the Beck Road and consists of a double-wide manufactured house (DAHP Property No. 722996).
+The construction date was unknown, but a building is shown in this location as early as 1963.
+HRA recommended that the residence at 147407 E. Beck Road is not eligible for individual listing in the NRHP as it does not meet any NRHP criteria (HRA 2021a).
+The residence was later revisited, and additional background research revealed that the building was constructed in 1995.
+DAHP concurred that the resource is not eligible for listing in the NRHP on November 19, 2021.
+Additionally, there would be no physical impact to the structure as part of the Project. - Nicoson Road Farmstead: One cribbed grain elevator and one barn storage building dating to 1920 were identified just south of Nicoson Road (DAHP Property No. 724937 and 724938).
+These two buildings were recorded in association with archaeological site 45BN2148.
+HRA recommended that the buildings do not retain integrity and are not eligible for listing in the NRHP under Criteria A, B, and C. While the assessed buildings do not appear to convey research potential under Criterion D, the archaeological potential of Site 45BN2148 remains unevaluated.
+(HRA 2021b).
+Regardless, there would be no physical impact to the structures as part of the Project. - 17302 County Well Road: A farmstead cluster dating to 1934, including a residence, a detached garage, shop, machine shed, grain elevator, and five grain storage silos/bins, were recorded just north of County Well Road (DAHP Property No. 724939, 724940, 724941, and 724942).
+HRA evaluated the resources at 17302 County Well Road both individually and as a collective farmstead and recommended that the resources are not eligible for listing in the NRHP, due to a loss of integrity from their period of construction resulting in a failure to convey significance under any criteria.
+Additionally, there would be no physical impact to the structures as part of the Project.

-provided per DAHP standards.

-As a result of HRA's investigations on behalf of the Applicant (HRA 2020a, 2020b), seven newly recorded archaeological sites, one previously recorded archaeological site, and six archaeological isolates were documented within the Project Lease Boundary.
-Additionally, five architectural resources were investigated, including two newly recorded resources and three previously recorded resources.
+As a result of HRA's investigations on behalf of the Applicant (HRA 2020a, 2020b, 2021a, 2021b, 2021c), 27 newly recorded archaeological sites, 2 previously recorded archaeological sites, and 12 archaeological isolates were documented within the Project Lease Boundary.
+Additionally, seven architectural resources were investigated, including six newly recorded resources and one previously recorded resource.